chaofan0110/learngit/readme.txt

 Git is a distribuite version control system
-Git is a free softtware
+Git is a free softtware distributed under the GPL